 Remote Control Type: The remote-control mode accepted by charger.
-Options are

-APP: Charger is controlled by mobile APP.

-OCPP: Charger is controlled by OCPP 1.6 protocol.
+Corruent option is OCPP1.6J: Charger is controlled by OCPP 1.6 protocol.

 Service Settings

 Charge Point ID - The identity of the charge point as known in the OCPP Central System.